Society of Saint Pius X: SSPX today

 The first seminary founded by the society is the St. Pius X International Seminary located in Écône, Switzerland.
-Its largest is located in the United States: St. Thomas Aquinas Seminary, Dillwyn, VA, and having outgrown its previous facilities, relocated in 2016 from Winona, Minnesota; the former seminary complex continues to house the novitiate of the religious brothers.
+Its largest is located in the United States: St. Thomas Aquinas Seminary, Dillwyn, Virginia, and having outgrown its previous facilities, relocated in 2016 from Winona, Minnesota; the former seminary complex continues to house the novitiate of the religious brothers.
 Other seminaries are located in France (Saint Curé d'Ars Seminary, Flavigny-sur-Ozerain), Germany (Sacred Heart of Jesus Seminary, Zaitzkofen), and Argentina (Seminario Nuestra Señora Corredentora, La Reja).
-However, due to the closure of Australia's international borders, and unprecedented lockdowns and constraints because of COVID-19, The society's Holy Cross Seminary (Golbourn) can no longer accept seminarians from nearby countries, thereby closing the seminary and moving their present seminarians to other seminaries of the SSPX.
 The society also runs pre-seminaries for prospective priestly vocations in Italy (Albano Laziale), Brazil (Santa Maria), and the Philippines (Santa Barbara, Iloilo).

-Superiors General
+Superiors general

 Notable groups that have split from the SSPX

 There have been two major kinds of splits from the SSPX.
 Two notable splits of the first kind involved priests who viewed the SSPX as too liberal and who use the form that the Mass had before Pope John XXIII.
 The other kind involved groups who have reconciled with the Holy See and who, like the SSPX, use the 1962 edition of the Roman Missal.

-Groups which broke with the SSPX and are not recognized by the Holy See include:
+Groups which broke with the SSPX which are not recognized by the Holy See include: